DISCOUNT on the July 19 departure

 Sixth day

-Final crossing and return to Italy
+Final Crossing and Return to Italy

 Seventh day

-Disembarkation
+Disembarkation in

 There are both free and paid parking lots in the area near the port.